AndyJLi0/Obsidian-Vault/Cpsc 317/Protocols/Transport Layer/Lost Segments and Timeouts.md

 > - The segment is sent only after an ACK from the receiver
 >
 > We have a transmission time of $8000 / 10^9 = 0.008 ms$.
 Divide segment size by RTT and transmission time: $\frac{8000}{0.008 + 30} \cdot 1000 \approx 2.66 \times 10^5$.
 Take this value, divide by the Link speed to get a ratio, and then multiply by 100 to get a percent. we have that we use roughly $0.027 \%$ of the link!
+>
+> Additional Question: How many segments would we need to get to speed to 1% of the link?
+>
+> We have $0.027\times n = 1$.
+We find $n = 37.03...$ So we round up to 38 total segments at a time to reach our desired 1 percent!

 This is horribly slow...